 Having now been on a Graythwaite Adventure myself, looking back there are a few things I wish I had prepared for before I went.

-The team will give you the all appropriate guidance before your visit, but here’s some of my personal tips too;
+The team will give you all appropriate guidance before your visit, but here are some of my personal tips too;

 Driving licence – I had NO idea that I would be driving the Land Rover before I went!
 But, I always keep my licence on my regardless.
 It’s best to bring it with you before you drive.
 Just in case.

 Appropriate clothes – the Lake District has some of the most changeable weather in the country.
 It could be sunny in one valley, with a thunderstorm in the next.
 I would personally bring comfortable clothes for the experience but also things that will keep you warm and dry!